 From Richard Sandomir of the New York Times:

 As viewers waited to see her in the 100-meter backstroke final, NBC carried a promo for the “Today” show that said: “When you’re 17 years old and win your first gold medal, there’s nobody you’d rather share it with.
 We’re there when Missy Franklin and her parents reunite.
 A`Today’ exclusive.”
 The promo showed her holding her gold medal in the backstroke and embracing her parents.
 The result known—again, this was on tape so news of her victory was available for hours to whoever wanted to check—NBC returned from a commercial break and Dan Hicks said: “Missy Franklin just moments away from her first Olympic final.”

-Really, how does this happen at a major network during a major telecast?… Continue Reading
+Really, how does this happen at a major network during … Continue Reading

 Here are a couple things you need to know: NBC does not operate as a not-for-profit.
 And a large portion of the massive Olympics audience is made up of non-traditional sports viewers who could care less about watching tape delay in prime time.

 So go ahead and complain all you want about NBC saving the best stuff for primetime during the Olympics.
 While you whine, NBC is laughing all the way to the ratings bank.

 Nothing validates NBC’s tape-delay strategy more than the huge ratings for its primetime coverage.
 The network is breaking all sorts of records.